apache/pekko/akka-docs/src/main/paradox/routing.md

 :  @@snip [RouterDocTest.java](/akka-docs/src/test/java/jdocs/routing/RouterDocTest.java) { #create-worker-actors }

 The paths may contain protocol and address information for actors running on remote hosts.
-Remoting requires the `akka-remote` module to be included in the classpath.
+Remoting requires the `pekko-remote` module to be included in the classpath.

 @@snip [RouterDocSpec.scala](/akka-docs/src/test/scala/docs/routing/RouterDocSpec.scala) { #config-remote-round-robin-group }